arielgee/Sage-Like/.misc/tasks.md

 * rssListView.setFeedItems() gets feed title AND feed LI.
     * feed LI contains the title.
     * when rssTreeView deletes an item in deleteTreeItem, it rssListView.disposeList() if title match rssListView.getListViewTitle().
 TITLE CAN CHANGE. ==> Used MutationObserver to monitor LI caption
+* common.js is getting very large. (expeselly when included in manifest's content_scripts). need to split it and include when needed.   ==> NO Need (yet)
+* toggle feed-item read/unread affects the folder stats?????     => NO
 ---

 ## Next
 * if 'mark all as read' is selected on folder it should relate to that folder only
-* toggle feed-item read/unread affects the folder stats?????
 * change 'Open all in tabs' to 'Open all unread in tabs'
 * in descovery look for links <a> with the name feed or syndication or syndicate - need to remove duplicates becouse <a>'s href are same?
 * in Fx v67.0.1 there is some sort of 'feed preview' for some urls